-Again, with a little extra work, it is possible to show that $\Psi^0_{G \times H}$ is not essentially surjective in general.
+Again, using the results of \cite{TAYSchur} it is possible to show that $\Psi^0_{G \times H}$ is not essentially surjective in general.
 However, one can at least show that each object of $\Vect^{G_0}_{\LT}(\Omega)$ is a sub-object of an object in its essential image.
-On the other hand, we will show that the analogous functor $\Psi_{G \times H}$ for the groups $G$ and $H$ \emph{is} in fact essentially surjective (cf.\ Theorem \ref{thm:mainthmLT}). \end{remark}
+On the other hand, we will show that the analogous functor $\Psi_{G \times H}$ for the groups $G$ and $H$ \emph{is} in fact essentially surjective (cf.\ Theorem \ref{thm:finalmainthmLT}). \end{remark}